🔼The name Kenite: Summary

 - From the noun קן (qen), nest, or קין (qyn), spear, from the verb קין (qyn), to forge or put together.

 🔼The name Kenite in the Bible

 There seem to be two different peoples called Kenites in the Bible.
 Although NOBSE Study Bible Name List makes no distinction, both BDB Theological Dictionary and Jones' Dictionary of Old Testament Proper Names separate the Kenites into:

 - A Canaanite tribe whose territory God promises to Abraham (Genesis 15:19).
 A famous Kenite of the first order is Hammath, the founder of the house of Rechab, which included the three scribal families that lived in Jabez of Judah (1 Chronicles 2:55).

 🔼Etymology of the name Kenite

 But immediately after his reference to the Kenite and their nest, Balaam speaks of a certain Kain (that's Kenite without the ethnonym -ite part), which is spelled identical to the name Cain (Numbers 24:22, same as in Judges 4:11).
-Of course Cain and his line was supposed to be blotted out in the flood of Noah, but somehow the patriarchies of Jabal and Jubal survived.
+Of course Cain and his line were blotted out in the flood of Noah, but somehow the patriarchies of Jabal and Jubal survived.